 Is it Legal?

-You will be able to set your own rates.
-RentAFriend.com says that rates start at $10 per hour “but almost all of them are willing to negotiate or even waive their fees depending on the activity you are planning with them.”
+The site says rates start at $10 per hour “but almost all of them are willing to negotiate or even waive their fees depending on the activity you’re planning with them.”
 Of course, if your goal is to make money, you don’t want to waive your fees.

 Jackie’s rate was $40 per hour, although she wound up charging less than the agreed rate because she felt bad.
 She told me, “We decided to go see an IMAX movie, the California Science Museum, and then lunch.
 We agreed that he would pay for all activities, and settled on $40/hour.
 I made $80.
 Although we spent 3 hours total, and he was willing to shell out $120 in cash, I felt very uncomfortable taking someone’s money for just hanging out and said $80 was fine.
 In retrospect, to avoid any complications I should’ve just taken the money.”